sshnaidm/ai-wanderer/README.md

 **Server not reachable** -- Check the port isn't already in use.
 In Docker, make sure you used `-p 8000:8000`.
 If `host` is `127.0.0.1`, the server only accepts local connections -- change to `0.0.0.0`.

+**Dashboard does not update token totals** -- Token metrics depend on usage data reported by the upstream provider.
+Some providers or streaming responses may not include usage, so request metrics can update while token metrics remain zero.

 ---